adbayb/coulis/coulis/README.md

 ## 👨‍💻 Usage

-This section aims to deep dive into each public API with focused examples:
+This section aims to deep dive into each interface with code examples:

 ### createStyles